bvenners/equality-integration-demo/README.md

 Next I'll demo how you can integrate Scalactic with other libraries equality mechanisms.
-This makes it nicer to test projects that use libraries like Scalaz or Spire with ScalaTest, but also solves the assymetry problems.
+This makes it nicer to test projects that use libraries like Scalaz or Spire with ScalaTest, but also solves the asymmetry problems.
 You'll find equalitydemo.SpireEquality object in the src/main/scala directory of this project.

 ```scala